Last Updated: April 23, 2022

 Interest Rates

-When a country’s central bank raises interest rates, its currency often strengthens because higher rates offer better returns on investments denominated in that currency.
-For example, if the U.S. Federal Reserve raises interest rates, the U.S. dollar (USD) may strengthen as investors seek higher returns on U.S. assets.
+When a country’s central bank raises interest rates, its currency often strengthens because higher rates offer better returns on investments denominated in that currency. for instance, the Federal Reserve of the United States increases its interest rates, then the strength of the U.S. dollar will increase as a result of the actions by investors who have a tendency to invest in U.S. assets with higher yield returns.

 Interest Rate Differentials

-This refers to the difference between interest rates set by the central banks of two different currencies.
-If the U.S. has an interest rate of 3% while Japan has 0.5%, the differential is 2.5%.
-Investors will generally prefer the currency with the higher interest rate because it offers better returns.
+This includes the difference between interest rates as set by the central banks of the two currencies.
+The differentials thus obtained would be in percentage terms; for example, if the interest rate set for the USA is 3% and for Japan it is 0.5%, the differential is 2.5%.
+Generally, the investor would most likely prefer to invest in that currency with a higher interest rate because it is also paying better.

 Monetary Policy